LGAPIPortalSuperAdmin/cms/cmsContents/apiLanding/api_landing_en.md

   \    <p className="tem-zigzag__txt">

-  \    ThinQ API is an interface that allows you to control and monitor LG ThinQ appliances <br className="pc" />
+  \    ThinQ API is an interface that allows you to control and monitor LG ThinQ appliances

   \    so that you can create your own smart home.